rongcuid/quackdb/README.md

   * Database objects are reference-counted
   * This avoids the need to store parent objects explicitly
 * QuackDB does not attempt to mimic [Rusqlite](https://github.com/rusqlite/rusqlite) API
-* QuackDB exposes Arrow API by default
+* QuackDB data access and processing is centered around Arrow

 ## API Level